-In this case, the alert console is showing a burst of repeating situations that form a recognizable pattern : CPU saturation, followed by alert of long query time (in real terms, the long query is causing the CPU load, not the other way round, but the alert trigger on CPU is much more sensitive so it shows up first.)
+In this case, the alert console is showing a burst of repeating situations that form a recognizable pattern: CPU saturation, followed by alert of long query time (in real terms, the long query is causing the CPU load, not the other way round, but the alert trigger on CPU is much more sensitive so it shows up first.)
 In our comprehensive monitor, CPU load can typically be associated with a wide range of causes, but most of these will also trigger independent AimBetter alerts on their own.
 Some examples are:

-• Operating System issues (network load, CPU load etc.)
+• Operating System issues (network load, CPU load, etc.)

-• SQL efficiency issues (low Page Life Expectancy, low buffer cache hit ratio, high level of paging etc.)
+• SQL efficiency issues (low Page Life Expectancy, low buffer cache hit ratio, high level of paging, etc.)

-So the co-incidence of CPU load and long query time, and the lack of any other pointers to more general CPU issues leads directly to the conclusion that the first place to look is in the Query analysis function built-in to AimBetter monitor.
+So the co-incidence of CPU load and long query time, and the lack of any other pointers to more general CPU issues lead directly to the conclusion that the first place to look is in the Query analysis function built-in to AimBetter monitor.
 Directly from the dashboard, we switched into Query Analysis, by jumping to the query screen.
 This view assembles summaries of the queries that were running in the actual time window we were looking at.

 Here you can see that there’s an immediate point of interest here (circled in red).
-Unlike the other SELECT commands, one has created massive volume of cache reads (12.5gb).
+Unlike the other SELECT commands, one has created a massive volume of cache reads (12.5gb).
 So the next thing to do is to look at what that SELECT function is doing.
 It’s just one click away!

 This case could have needed a deep investigation by your application design team to identify what, if anything, there could be in this snippet of code causing such a slow-down.
 But this is where having access to the AimBetter Expert Support Team makes the difference.
-The team’s wide experience in all matters relating to SQL, and our ability to think “out-of-the-box” when confronted by unusual patterns, in this case lead us to a quick solution, and brought this matter to a successful conclusion for our customer in a matter of hours.
+The team’s wide experience in all matters relating to SQL, and our ability to think “out-of-the-box” when confronted by unusual patterns, in this case, lead us to a quick solution and brought this matter to a successful conclusion for our customer in a matter of hours.

 If you are interested in the technical details, see the exact steps to our solution in the next section.

-This customer is using an advanced ERP solution that has been highly specialized for their customer base of over 8,000 companies across a wide range of industries in 40 countries.
+This customer is using an advanced ERP solution that has been highly specialized for its customer base of over 8,000 companies across a wide range of industries in 40 countries.
 We have worked closely with many of these customers to introduce our monitoring platform into their environments (for more information, see our recent article here.)
-As a result, our Expert Support Team has extensive knowledge of how it works and of our customers’ own implementation of their software package.
+As a result, our Expert Support Team has extensive knowledge of how it works and of our customers’ implementation of their software package.

-From experience, we know that in cases where a JOIN between two tables is using a common key (in the code the common key highlighted on the snapshot is DOC), it is best-practice to use the COALESCE clause in T-SQL (The COALESCE function in SQL returns the first non-NULL expression among its arguments.)
+From experience, we know that in cases where a JOIN between two tables is using a common key (in the code the common key highlighted on the snapshot is DOC), it is best practice to use the COALESCE clause in T-SQL (The COALESCE function in SQL returns the first non-NULL expression among its arguments.)
 If the developer implementing the package misses that, it defaults to the CROSS JOIN mechanism.